 The Office for Accessibility and Gender Equity provides support to anyone affected by sexual or gender-based misconduct, harassment, or discrimination.
 Please know that both your instructor and TA in this course are considered Officials with Authority who are required to report violations of the gender equity policy.
 "Title IX is a federal law that requires officials with the authority to take action, to report violations of the gender equity policy.
 Officials with authority must report these violations to the Title IX Coordinator or their deputies.
 The obligation to report applies whenever an Official with Authority receives, in the course and scope of employment, information about the alleged misconduct and policy violation.
 The report must include all information known to the employee which would be relevant to an investigation or redress of the incident, including whether the alleged victim has expressed a desire for confidentiality."
 For further information, including how to make a report, click here.
-Below are some specialist support services.
-You might not need them, but you might know someone who does.
-For specialist support in the aftermath of sexual assault, the Office of Victim Services on campus offer confidential, free support 24 hours a day, 7 days a week.
+Below are some specialist support in the aftermath of sexual assault, the Office of Victim Services on campus offer confidential, free support 24 hours a day, 7 days a week.

-'''

-Office of Victim Services

-1515 Museum Road, (352) 392-5648 (Monday - Friday, 8:00 a.m. - 5:00 p.m.)
+Office of Victim Services 1515 Museum Road, (352) 392-5648 (Monday - Friday, 8:00 a.m. - 5:00 p.m.)
 (352) 392-1111 (after business hours and on weekends)

-'''